hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide7_20220329.md

 - Method calls like `call()`, and `apply()` can refer `this` to any object.
 - In an event, `this` refers to the **element** that received the event.

+### When does JavaScript bind an object to `this`?

+- It binds the execution context when the function is executed using method call syntax, e.g., `foo.bar()`.
+A function that is invoked using method-call syntax receives the calling object as its execution context.
+- It binds the execution context when the function is executed by either `call` or `apply`.
+Both `call` and `apply` set the execution context for a function invocation.
+- It binds the execution context when the function is executed using function call syntax, eg., `bar()`.
+A function that is invoked using function call syntax receives the global object as its execution context.

 ## 14. Implicit and Explicit Execution Context

 ### 14.1 Execution Context